WISH-TV: News operation

-For many years, the news themes that WISH-TV had commissioned have incorporated components (including the eight-note musical signature) from the song "Back Home Again in Indiana"; these include two custom packages by Stephen Arnold Music – "Newsleader" (used from 1991 to 1997) and the "WISH-TV News Music Package," a customized version of Arnold's "Counterpoint" package (used from 1997 to 2004) – and an alteration of the V.3 package from 615 Music's "In-Sink" (used from 2004 to 2012).
-The 615-composed custom package "A New Wish," introduced on September 5, 2012, was the first theme used by the station in 21 years to omit compositional ties to "Back Home Again in Indiana".
-As of June 4, 2018, WISH-TV has returned to using the "In-Sink" news music package containing the "Back Home Again in Indiana" melody.
-On February 28, 2005, shortly after LIN TV announced its purchase of channel 23, WISH-TV took over production of WNDY's 10 p.m. newscast from WTHR, which had produced the program from its inception on March 16, 1996; this partnership expanded to include an hour-long extension of WISH's weekday morning newscast at 7 a.m., which debuted on January 5, 2009.
+When LIN TV purchased WNDY-TV in 2005, the station was airing a 10 p.m. newscast produced by WTHR.
+The contract between the two stations expired, and on February 28, 2005, WISH-TV began producing a newscast for the station.
+WISH extended its news presence on WNDY-TV twice between 2008 and 2014.
+In 2008, it debuted a morning newscast extension from 7 to 8 a.m.
+The WISH-produced 10 p.m. newscast expanded from 30 minutes to an hour in January 2014, with the last 15 minutes serving as a local sports program, Sports Zone Tonight.

 On September 8, 2008, WISH-TV became the second television station in Indiana to begin broadcasting its local newscasts in high definition; the WNDY newscasts were included in the upgrade.
 On September 9, 2013, WISH-TV added a half-hour to its weekday morning newscast at 4:30 a.m., becoming the last English-language news-producing station in the market to expand its morning newscast to a pre-5 a.m. timeslot (WTHR had an eight-year head start, expanding its morning newscast into the 4:30 slot in 2005; that station was later joined by WXIN in 2009 and WRTV in 2010.
 WTTV became the last station in the market, again, to air a pre-5 a.m. timeslot when their news operation debuted in 2015).